mdn/content/files/en-us/learn/css/building_blocks/cascade_and_inheritance/index.md

 ### Source order

 We have already seen how source order matters to the cascade.
-If you have more than one rule, which has exactly the same weight, then the one that comes last in the CSS will win.
-You can think of this as rules which are nearer the element itself overwriting early ones until the last one wins and gets to style the element.
+If you have more than one rule, all of which have exactly the same weight, then the one that comes last in the CSS will win.
+You can think of this as: the rule that is nearer the element itself overwrites the earlier ones until the last one wins and gets to style the element.

 ### Specificity

-Once you understand the fact that source order matters, at some point you will run into a situation where you know that a rule comes later in the stylesheet, but an earlier, conflicting, rule is applied.
-This is because that earlier rule has a **higher specificity** — it is more specific, and therefore is being chosen by the browser as the one that should style the element.
+Once you understand the fact that source order matters, at some point you will run into a situation where you know that a rule comes later in the stylesheet, but an earlier, conflicting rule is applied.
+This happens because the earlier rule has a **higher specificity** — it is more specific, and therefore is being chosen by the browser as the one that should style the element.

 As we saw earlier in this lesson, a class selector has more weight than an element selector, so the properties defined on the class will override those applied directly to the element.

-Something to note here is that although we are thinking about selectors and the rules that are applied to the thing they select, it isn't the entire rule which is overwritten, only the properties which are the same.
+Something to note here is that although we are thinking about selectors and the rules that are applied to the text or component they select, it isn't the entire rule that is overwritten, only the properties that are the same.

 This behavior helps avoid repetition in your CSS.
-A common practice is to define generic styles for the basic elements, and then create classes for those which are different.
-For example, in the stylesheet below we have defined generic styles for level 2 headings, and then created some classes which change only some of the properties and values.
+A common practice is to define generic styles for the basic elements, and then create classes for those that are different.
+For example, in the stylesheet below, we have defined generic styles for level 2 headings, and then created some classes that change only some of the properties and values.
 The values defined initially are applied to all headings, then the more specific values are applied to the headings with the classes.

 {{EmbedGHLiveSample("css-examples/learn/cascade/mixing-rules.html", '100%', 1000)}}